|Portsmouth 1 v 0 Plymouth Argyle|

 Brett Pitman seems set to miss out for the Blues, and Christian Burgess certainly will - through suspension.
 Curtis Main and Conor Chaplin will be vying to replace Pitman up front if he does not get over the hamstring injury that kept him out of the Peterborough trip.

-Get two free £10 bets on Portsmouth v Bury (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Portsmouth v Blackpool (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Photo: Action Images